varnerlab/GapFindFill.jl/README.md

 ```julia
 test GFFJ
 ```
 which runs two test examples from the __test__ directory.
-Lastly, to delete the JuPOETs package use the command:
+To delete the JuPOETs package use the command:

 ```julia
 rm GFFJ